 Buchanan’s job at the Washington Evening Star was waiting for him when he returned from the war, and his editor continued to be pleased with his work.
 In 1948, however, a week before the birth of his first child, he became the first journalist in the U.S. to be fired explicitly for his communist views and membership in the American Communist Party.
 The case was significant for the American Newspaper Guild, and was reported in Time Magazine.

-Buchanan worked for a while as the executive secretary of the Washington chapter of the Civil Rights Congress.
+Buchanan worked for a while as the https://www.flickr.com/photos/washington_area_spark/8534825980/.
 This earned him being tabbed as a “key figure” by the F.B.I.
 He was forced to seek a new source of income when the Civil Rights Congress’s funds became insufficient to continue paying his salary.

 Being now blacklisted, Buchanan could no longer find work as a journalist in the United States.
 However, he continued to serve as political correspondent for more than twenty magazines in Europe and Asia.